Chapter 6

 sows, that he will also reap (Galatians 6:7).

-the same measure you use, it will be measured back to you
+with the same measure you use, it will be measured back to

 What If I Don't "Get It Right"?